1. Home>

 • Your existing technology

-• Third party software integrations
+• Any third-party software integrations

 • Current licenses and expiration dates